 Again, this one seems obvious but it is also important.
 Once you’ve decided everything and have put your subscription service into action, make sure to tell all of your customers that it exists.
 You otherwise run the risk of confusing and frustrating new customers, who feel that they have not been given the whole picture, and at the same time alienating your current user base because they feel that they have been kept deliberately in the dark.
 Never underestimate good communication with your clients; it can be the difference between seeing your new monthly revenues run like clockwork or seeing your customer base (and your income) slowly trickle away.

 So as you can see, there are a great deal of advantages for an app developer in terms of using a monthly subscription package.
 But what do you think?
 Let us know in the comments below or drop us a message on Twitter, Facebook or LinkedIn.

 Ok, so you’ve read the post – and this recurring revenue thing seems pretty easy enough – but you have a few questions.
-No worries – that’s why we’ve scheduled a webinar on this very subject with the very catchy name of How to Get Going With Recurring Revenue Services in Your App Business on August 24, 2017 at 11AM EDT.
+No worries – that’s why we’ve scheduled a webinar on this very subject with the very catchy name of How to Build a Service Layer into Your Mobile App Business on September 28, 2017 at 11AM EDT.

 The best part?
 Its absolutely free.
 Following the webinar, there will be an open floor for questions, where you’re invited to ask anything on your mind (about the app business, that is).
 Seats are limited, so be sure to register early.